Official websites use .gov

 • Zhenyu Zuo, PhD, Postdoctoral Fellow

-• Shelby Ferrier, BSc, Postbaccalaureate Fellow
+• Samantha Bunner, BS, Postbaccalaureate Fellow

-Figure 1.
 Representative image of the lab's research

 We combine imaging techniques in both fixed and living cells with sequencing-based genomic techniques that assess DNA–DNA interactions.

-C. Whole-mount in situ hybridization for patterning markers in mid and late gastrulating embryos.
+C. Whole-mount in situ hybridization for patterning markers in mid and late gastrulating embryos

 D. Tetraploid aggregation with GFP (green fluorescent protein)–labeled ES (embryonic stem) cells allows generation of fully ES cell–derived embryos.